kubernetes/enhancements/keps/sig-scheduling/5234-dra-resourceslice-mixins/README.md

   // CounterSet represents a list of counter set mixins, i.e.
   // a collection of counters that a CounterSet can "include"
   // to extend the set of counters it already defines.
   //
+  // The maximum number of counter set mixins in a ResourceSlice is
+  // 32 and the total number of counters across counter set mixins and
+  // counter sets in a single ResourceSlice must not exceed 256.
+  //
   // +optional
   // +listType=atomic